Edgar-Donk/edgar-donk.github.io/README.md

 ![button:components](/images/01button.png)

-this is an example of how a button may be constructed.
-We shall see that when a widget is modified or called by various themes the names may change.
+this is a typical example of how a button may be constructed.
+We shall see that when a widget is modified or called by various themes the component and element names may change.
 While we are thinking of components look at the vertical scrollbar

 ![scrollbar:components](/images/01scrollbar.png) ,

-we have up and down arrow as well as a thumb component all contained in a trough.
-We have a method within the Style module whereby we can easily find out the component names and their relative positions, so there is no real reason to worry or fret.
+we have an up and down arrow as well as a thumb component all contained in a trough.
+We have a method within the Style module whereby we can easily find out the component names and their relative positions, so there is no real reason to worry or fret about trying to remember everything in detail.

 Let us compare two diferent types of button widgets, using the script /examples/01two_buttons.py found in the examples directory.
-When you run this script you will see 3 buttons.
-The top one is standard tkinter, the lower two are ttk.
-All three are grey but the tkinter buttons are paler.
+When you run this script you will see 3 buttons, the top button is the standard tkinter, the lower two are both ttk.
+All three buttons are grey but the tkinter button is paler.
 Move the cursor over all three buttons.
 The two ttk buttons lighten but the tkinter button does not react.
 Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which one of the two buttons was depressed last.
-We have just seen how the ttk button's state interacts with style.
+Buttons, in common with several other widgets, have what we call states, so for example when a cursor passes over the widget its state changes to active, so we have just seen how the ttk button's state interacts with its appearance.
+The actual appearance is set up by the individual style or theme.

 If we had left out the line

 s.theme_use('default')

-and we were running either a Windows or Mac system then we would have seen blue ttk buttons.
-By using a theme all ttk widgets react without any special input by default.
+and we were running either a Windows or Mac system then we would have seen blue ttk buttons because both operating systems have their own system themes.

+By using a theme all ttk widgets react by default without any special input.
 This is in contrast to the original tkinter widgets which have to be individually programmed.
-The example 01Label_config.py shows the differences in property configurations between tkinter Label and ttk Label.

 ## 02 Simple Style Changes

 Using named elements we can change the colours, width, font and relief of our widget.
 Instead of using property options on each widget, we use the Style module together with relevant component and element names.
-The first task is to determine the relevant elements of our widget.
+The first task is to determine the relevant component and element names of our widget.

 The dependancies of the queries to find out the elements and their properties are as follows:-
 ````